 The jicama will be crunchy.
 Add additional cooking time to soften.

-Tilapia are often used for fish tacos, but make sure to pair with stronger flavored toppings such as mangos or mango salsa.
+Tilapia are often used for fish tacos but make sure to pair them with stronger flavored toppings such as mangos or mango salsa.

 For another quick and simple fish dinner try my Simple Grilled Salmon Recipe.

 Blessings, Laura xo

 DON’T FORGET!
 Try more of my simple allergy-friendly dinners.
 You can GRAB THEM HERE.